-Once the topic and committee are approved, the participant may be ready to register for the 2-credit course, EDRM880 or LEAD880 (Dissertation Proposal Development).
+Once the topic and committee are approved, the participant may register for the 2-credit course, EDRM880 or LEAD880 (Dissertation Proposal Development).
+The dissertation chair must approve this registration, and will be the instructor of record.
 Appendix C contains a LEAD880 Self-Evaluation Form to assist in determining one's readiness for the course.
 Polishing the dissertation proposal and getting it approved may take another 2 dissertation credits (to a total of 6).
 No further dissertation credits will be allowed until the proposal is approved.
-If needed, participants must register for Leadership Program Continuation (LEAD650) to fulfill continuous registration requirements.
+If needed, participants must register for Leadership program Continuation (LEAD650) to fulfill continuous registration requirements.